danburzo/as-we-learn/README.md

 ## For the reader of AWL material

 The information contained herein represents my experience learning technology/skill X. It is not authoritative and should be taken with a grain of salt, but I hope it will prove useful nonetheless.

+You should, of course, consider this manifesto as AWL.